My ALS Reversal

 I was struggling to swallow liquids, choking on small sips of water, and even on my own saliva.
 Reducing my fluid intake for fear of choking led to dehydration issues, and severe muscle cramping, sometimes resulting in as many as four “Charlie horses” in my legs and feet at one time.
 The GP suggested I start drinking carbonated water to stimulate my swallowing mechanism, which I did with very positive results.
 It was probably the best advice I received from any of my traditional doctors.

 I had many things still going on in my life.
 My business was of paramount concern.
 Though we had already concluded we would have to find a buyer, I needed a feel for how much time I could expect to function.
 The GP stated I should have about a year to live, but two at the very best.
-He too, cautioned us against seeking any alternative therapies, saying they would only take our money and give us “false hope”.
+He too, cautioned us against seeking any alternative therapies, saying they would only steal our money and give us “false hope”.
 He recommended we make an appointment with a doctor that ran an ALS clinic in Boise.
 We made the appointment for the middle of January.

 I had endured months of x-rays, scans, and tests.
 During the nights, I worried about my family, about finding a buyer for my business.
 I often struggled emotionally, just to get through the day.
 To make the transition to a positive mind set with a strong will to fight and win is not an easy transition and simply takes some time.